 A: You are just in time for peach pruning!
 Unlike apples and other, more hardy fruit trees, peaches should be pruned in April.
 The trees should not have bloomed yet, but the weather should no longer be regularly below freezing.
 Pruning peaches (as well as plum and cherries) is also a bit different from apples.
 Rather than the scaffold style/shape, you are looking for more of an open vase shape to ensure good light penetration throughout the tree.
 For much more information on pruning peaches, as well as other aspects if peach culture, I recommend Bulletin #2068, Growing Peaches in Maine.
 You can see photos of peach of various ages after pruning and find links to other resources as well.

-A: Certain animals manures, including that from hens, are a great way to increase soil organic matter and add nutrients to the soil in our gardens.
+A: Certain animal manures, including that from hens, are a great way to increase soil organic matter and add nutrients to the soil in our gardens.
 I recommend thoroughly composting your hen manure and bedding before applying it to your garden beds, or if you would like to add it directly, do so in the fall before your planting year.
-Check out Bulletin #2510, Guidelines for Using Manure on Vegetable Gardens and Five Steps to Food Safe Gardening for more details.
+Check out Bulletin #2510, Guidelines for Using Manure on Vegetable Gardens for more details.
 If you decide to compost your hen bedding and other organic materials, Bulletin #1159, How Compost Happens can help you get started.
 A soil test can help you manage the mineral nutrition in your soil as well.

 A: It is true that most water is moved in and out of our homes in PVC (for cold water) or CPVC (for hot water) pipes.
 It is also commonly used for irrigation systems where freezing is not a risk.
 Prior to 1977, the PVC used in construction was not manufactured to the same standard as today.
 Now, both of these materials meet American National Standards Institute (ANSI) safety standards.
 According to the FDA, BPA may be leached from #3 or #7 plastics when damaged or exposed to extreme heat.
 These containers (generally, water bottles) are not meant to be used more than once.
 There is a lot of conflicting information on the internet regarding the safety of plastics.
 I encourage you to seek out only research-based sources when determining which materials you choose to irrigate, grow, and store your vegetables in.
 The Maine Drinking Water Program and the Food and Drug Administration are your best sources of information about the safety of plastics in food production.